How Do I Soothe My Baby's Dry Skin?

 To make your baby's bath time more moisturizing, swap soap for a body cleansing oil or bath milk with pure calming oils or other plant oils to fortify and protect the skin's moisture barrier.
-An Ecostork favourite: Gilly Goat Calm Baby Oil Bath Milk, which is rich in vitamin A, vitamin E, Chamomile and Lavender to deeply moisturise and calm your baby's skin.
+Look for natural ingredients to deeply moisturise and calm your baby's skin.

 2. Pat the Skin Dry

 When drying baby's skin after bath time, try not to rub the skin.
 Instead, gently pat the skin dry with a soft towel.
 Rubbing can irritate the skin, especially if is dry or sensitive, and remove moisture from the skin.

 3. Use a Hydrating Moisturiser

 Once you have finished patting dry your baby's skin, massage a moisturiser into the skin to lock in moisture.
 Try a natural, chemical-free moisturiser such as Wotnot 100% Natural & Organic Body Lotion, which is enriched with vitamin E and certified organic oils.
 This velvety lotion with gently nourish and soothe the skin from the outside in.

 Another tip to help prevent irritation to the skin, is to ensure you are dressing your baby in natural fibres such as cotton.
 Look for bodysuits and sleeping bags made of GOTS certified organic cotton.
 Cotton is ideal for summer or winter months, as natural fibres allow the skin to breathe.